Ensure your quality performs

 Not just another framework

 Our proprietary automation approach provides an abstraction layer between business process test cases and the complex technology required to automate them.
-We use open source utilities to provide technology integration, resiliance, error handling, variable management and reporting.
+We use open source utilities to provide technology integration, resilience, error handling, variable management and reporting.
 AccessHQ has created this ready-to-go framework based on the following principles:

 - Keep automated tests cases simple, readable and understandable for non-technical people